-Tall Trees Grove: Tall Trees Loop Trail is a 3.5 mile loop trail located near Orick, CA that offers scenic views.
+Tall Trees Grove: Tall Trees Loop Trail is a 3.5 mile loop trail located near Orick, California that offers scenic views.
 The trail is rated as moderate and primarily used for hiking.

 We did this hike 25 years ago and again this week- it is as amazing now as the impression it made the first time.
 Brought our 13 and 16 year old girls and they rate this as one of their favorite hikes in the area, despite the climb out!
 Beautiful at the bottom and some great views going both up and down.
 The redwoods are a truly magical place in my book!